RailsEventStore/rails_event_store/railseventstore.org/source/docs/exceptions.html.md

 end.to raise_error(InvalidHandler)
 ```

-### RubyEventStore::NotSupported

-Raised when using `RailsEventStoreActiveRecord::Legacy` repository on unsupported `link` operation.

 ### RubyEventStore::ReservedInternalName

 Occurs when passing stream name of `all` when using `RailsEventStoreActiveRecord` of `RubyEventStore::ROM` repository.
 This stream name is used internally to implement global stream.
 Use dedicated global stream readers in order to read events from it.